-Tips for Working with a Co-Author
+Tips for Co-authoring a Book

 However, you need to prepare for the journey ahead by building a solid foundation on which this partnership can thrive.
 There are many things to consider besides the actual writing of the novel.
 In this post, we will share five tips that will help you build that foundation for a successful co-authoring experience.